DrStef/Deep-Learning-and-Digital-Signal-Processing-for-Environmental-Sound-Classification/README.md

 | ---       | ---       |
 |<center> <b><i> Classification report </i></b> </center> | <center> <b><i> Confusion matrix </i></b> </center>|

-A 100% acuracy classification was acheived with Mel-spectrogram between 0-2000Hz and a CNN model.  <br>
+A 100% acuracy classification was achieved with Mel-spectrograms defined between 0-2000Hz and a CNN model.  <br>
 <b> At the moment this stage is left as an exercise. </b> We will propose a simpler method.

 <b>STAGE II: Classification:</b>